-On behalf of the entire staff, we are honored to welcome you to the 2021-2022 school year.
+On behalf of the entire staff, we are honored to welcome you to the 2023-2024 school year.
 Whether you are new to our campus, our district, or are returning for another year, please be assured that we are all dedicated to having a safe, respectful environment in which we positively communicate and problem solve with each other.
 We want to work collaboratively to live out our mission to be Cougars who C.A.R.E..
 We will care about each other; always problem solve; read and respond; and engage in learning and leading.
 When asking about your child's day, you can ask them: How did you care about someone today?
 What was a problem you solved?
 What (or who) did you read and respond to?
-What is your leadership role?
+How did you lead or were a positive influence today?
 How did you engage in learning today?

-As a Leader In Me school we have a social emotional instruction at the beginning of each day.
-We teach about the Habits of Happy Kids..
+As a Leader In Me school we have daily social emotional instruction.
+We teach about the Habits of Happy Kids.
 We want to teach this in elementary school, so the youngest citizens in our community - our students - grow to be happy and healthy citizens who contribute and add value to their workplace, home, and community.